 According to the Loan Agreement, then Ministry of Ports and Highways and Shipping, presently the Ministry of Highways is the Executing Agency and Road Development Authority (RDA) is the implementing agency of the Project.
 It was targeted at the initial stages to supply of 46 steel bridges to Sri Lanka and subsequently added another 04 bridges by using the saving of the proceeds of the loan.
-As per the Loan Agreement, the estimated total cost of the Project amounted to Euro 45.80 million equivalent to Rs.7,564 million and out of that Euro 22.05 million equivalents to Rs.3,642 million agreed to be provided by NATIXIS Bank of France.
+As per the Loan agreement, the estimated total cost of the Project amounted to Euro 45.80 million equivalent to Rs.7,564 million and out of that Euro 22.05 million equivalents to Rs.3,642 million agreed to be provided by NATIXIS Bank of France.
 The Project commenced its activities on July 2013 and scheduled to be completed by July 2015.
-However, acquisition of lands had not been completed and the financial statements of the Project had been prepared up to 31 December 2019 and presented for audit.
+However, acquisition of lands had not been completed and the financial statements of the Project had been prepared up to31 December 2020 and presented for audit.

-1.3 Qualified Opinion
+1.3 Opinion

-In my opinion, except for the effects of the matters described in the Table 2.1 of my report, the accompanying financial statements give a true and fair view of the financial position of the Project as at 31 December 2019 and its cash flows for the year then ended in accordance with Sri Lanka Public Sector Accounting Standards.
+In my opinion, the accompanying financial statements give a true and fair view of the financial position of the Project as at 31 December 2020 and its cash flows for the year then ended in accordance with Sri Lanka Public Sector Accounting Standards.